The island of Lobos Fuerteventura is a fascinating place to explore.

 From July 1 to September 30, it’s open from 10.30am to 5.30pm, and closes at 3.30pm the rest of the year.

-- Hotel INNSide Fuerteventura, our favorite on the island – see prices, photos and availability
+Our favorite: Hotel INNSide – See prices, photos and availability

 What to do on Lobos Island